StephenRoddy/stephenroddy.github.io/projects/s2nl/s2nl_project.md

 <br />

 #### Iteration 4: COVID-19 Crisis Response: Audiovisual Installation <br/>
 Moved to an online audiovisual installation format and introduced machine learning techniques in the generative music system.
-Patterns of activity before and during COVID mapped to generative music parameters and to a visual representation of a changing city.
+Patterns of activity before and during COVID mapped to generative music parameters to a visual representation of a changing city.

 The piece was performed at the [2021 New York Electroacoustic Music Festival](https://nycemf.org/).
 You can find the video and concert program below: